onflow/inflation/README.md

     export default magic;
     ```
-    The returned metaData contains user specifics such as address and email.
+    The returned metadata contains user specifics such as address and email.

     Magic offers other authentication avenues like SMS and Social.
 Explore the official documentation for a comprehensive list.

-5. Invoke Flow transactions using FCL (Flow Client Library):
+5. Invoke Flow transactions/scripts using FCL (Flow Client Library):
     ```
     import * as fcl from "@onflow/fcl";
     import magic from "../magic";